 The ELT approach opens opportunity for working in a more fluid, iterative BI environment due to its efficiency and flexibility.
-ELT supports both the data warehouse and extends to the data lake concept - enabling the incorporation of unstructured data into its BI solution.
+ELT enables the implementation of many data warehouse concepts and extends to data lake concepts - enabling the incorporation of unstructured data into its BI solution.

 To summarize the two approaches, we’ve grouped the differences into 10 criteria: